What Is Vibe Coding? The No-BS Guide for 2026

 - You're exploring ideas before committing to an architecture

-- You're building production systems that handle user data
+- You're building production systems that handle sensitive user data

 - The project will need to be maintained by a team over years